Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 To get started with a Referral Program, you will need to create two separate Programs.

-1. To generate and track unique referral codes
+1. To generate and track unique referral codes (Program 1)
-1. To give account credit to user’s that successfully refer someone
+1. To give account credit to user’s that successfully refer someone (Program 2)

-There are a few other settings that
+There are a few other requirements needed in order to make this work:
+- Program 1 will you will need to

 ### Creating the first Program